mabry1985/jobBot-web-scraper/README.md

 ```bash
 $ node index.js
 ```

+## Known Issues

+The scrapers that use puppeteer don't work in headless mode, I've tried multiple solutions I've found in forums but nothing works yet.
+I have feeling that it has something to do with the sheer amount of requests that jobbot is sending at a time.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.